 This notice does not provide definitions of such terms as “income” or “family” as there is considerable variation of these terms among programs that use the poverty guidelines.
 The legislation or regulations governing each program define these terms and determine how the program applies the poverty guidelines.
 In cases where legislation or regulations do not establish these definitions, the entity that administers or funds the program is responsible to define such terms as “income” and “family.”
 Therefore questions such as net or gross income, counted or excluded income, or household size should be directed to the entity that administers or funds the program.

-In other words, there isn’t a uniform Adjusted Gross Income (AGI) or Modified Adjusted Gross Income (MAGI) definition across each federal program.
+In other words, there isn’t a uniform Adjusted Gross Income (AGI) or Modified Adjusted Gross Income (MAGI) definition across each federal program, because nothing is ever easy.

 Federal Poverty Level & the Affordable Care Act